V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 We use 4x 64.64 signed fixed-point numbers to either fit a vec4 or a quaternion.

+Store a byte array in the value variable with 64 bytes?

 ##### INTERPOLATION_NEAREST

 No interpolation (nearest value).